Webster Schroeder High School: History

 In Fall 1972, the school was split from the existing high school in the Webster Central School District.
 Originally named Herbert W. Schroeder High School, after Webster Schools Superintendent, 1959–1969.
 The first graduating class was in 1973.
 At that time the school mascot was the Schroeder Lion.
 In Fall 1984, the two high schools were reorganized as a junior and senior high school.
 In Fall 2002, they were again reorganized into two high schools, the other being Webster Thomas High School.

 Extracurricular activities

 Webster Schroeder participates in many extracurricular activities.
 These activities include: Chess Club, College & Career Center Club, Drama Program, Explorer Post, Future Business Leaders of America, Future Educators of America, International Language Club, Key Club, Library Club, Link Crew, Marching Band, MasterMinds, Monroe County Math League, Model UN, National Honor Society, Photography Club, Rotary Interact, Science Olympiad, Ski Club, SparX Robotics, Speech and Debate, Student Council, Tri-M, and Yearbook Club.

 The school's Science Olympiad team has existed since 2002 when it split from a joint team between Schroeder and Webster Thomas High School.
 Since then the team has participated in the state tournament multiple times, the highest award achieved was 6th place overall in New York state in 2004, 2014 and 2015.

+The school's FIRST Robotics team was founded as a joint team with Webster Thomas High School, known as Team 1126 - SparX.
+The team qualified for participation in the FIRST Championship in 2003, 2004, 2005, 2006, 2007, 2008, 2010, 2012, 2014, and 2016.